-Our business and affairs are managed under the direction of our Board, which is currently composed of five members.
+Our business affairs are managed under the direction of our Board, which is currently comprised of eleven (11) members.
 The primary responsibilities of the Board are to provide oversight, strategic guidance, counseling and direction to our management.
-During the fiscal year ended December 31, 2021, the Board met six times and took action by written consent one time.
-No director attended fewer than 75% of the meetings of the Board and Board committees of which the director was a member.
+During the fiscal year ended December 31, 2022, the Board met 32 times and took action by written consent one time.
+With the exception of Dr. Rubin, who is not standing for re-election at our upcoming annual stockholder meeting, no director attended fewer than 75% of the meetings of the Board and Board committees of which the director was a member.